-However, when considering the 2019 data, concentrations within the Chepstow AQMA did exceed the objective for long-term nitrogen dioxide in one location, despite a large decrease between 2012 and 2019, therefore this AQMA will remain.
+When considering the 2019 data, concentrations within the Chepstow AQMA did exceed the objective for long-term nitrogen dioxide in one location, despite a large decrease between 2012 and 2019, therefore this AQMA will remain.

-Concentrations of nitrogen dioxide have not exceeded within the Usk AQMA for six years (including 2020), however MCC does not intend to revoke the AQMA until five years of non-exceedance of 36 $\mu$ g/m have been achieved (to account for the stated 10% uncertainty with diffusion tube monitoring).
-Including 2020 there have now been three years below 36 $\mu$ g/m in Usk.
+Concentrations of nitrogen dioxide have not exceeded within the Usk AQMA for seven years (including 2020), however MCC does not intend to revoke the AQMA until five years of non-exceedance of 36 $\mu$ g/m have been achieved (to account for the stated 10% uncertainty with diffusion tube monitoring).
+Including 2020 there have now been four years below 36 $\mu$ g/m in Usk.

-All the 2020 monitoring locations were at their lowest concentrations, and most of the 2019 monitoring locations were at or close to their lowest ever recorded, and even if the 2020 decrease is excluded there appears to be a countywide trend of improving air quality.
-The exception to this is at the AQMS on Hardwick Hill, Chepstow, where concentrations of nitrogen dioxide, PM10 and PM2.5 (both long term, and shorty term) increased in 2019.
+Other than 2020 all the 2021 nitrogen dioxide monitoring locations were at their lowest concentrations, and most of the 2019 monitoring locations were at or close to their lowest ever recorded, therefore there appears to be a countywide trend of improving air quality.
+The exception to this is at the AQMS on Hardwick Hill, Chepstow, where concentrations of nitrogen dioxide, PM10 and PM2.5 (both long term, and shorty term) increased in 2019, however they did both reduce in 2020 and reduced further in 2021 to their lowest concentrations.